Memory and Identity in Contemporary Chinese Fiction and Film|

 |Examinations and Assignments: |

-In-class presentations, short response papers, midterm paper and a final paper.
+In-class presentations, short response papers, midterm paper, one take home exam, and a final paper.

 |Additional Requirements and/or Comments: |

 All readings will be in English.
 All films are screened with English subtitles.
 No prerequisite knowledge of Chinese language or culture is required.

 |Instructor(s): Wu,Shengqing Times: .M.W...
 01:10PM-02:30PM; Location: FISK314; |